Chronum94/coherentphonons/README.md

 TODO:

 - [ ] Document units.
 Maybe use pint.
 - [ ] Support multidimensional potential energy functions/propagators.
+What is a good way to do this?
+I currently use radial basis functions in my personal code.
+- [ ] High dimensional PES training using small neural nets.
+- [ ] Ensemble excitations for Poincare surfaces of sections.
 - [ ] More tests.
 What integration tests?
 How would that even happen?
 - [ ] A few examples, both insulating, dispersive and insulating, and dissipative+dispersive.